 Consider your venue

-If you’ve already chosen your venue, use it as your jumping off point.
+If you’ve already chosen your wedding venue, use it as your jumping off point.
 Each spot has its own unique style, and you’ll want to complement that, not clash with it.
-Take notes on everything from the space’s colour scheme to its overall vibe to help you pinpoint your aesthetic.
-Is it an industrial-chic loft in the heart of downtown Toronto?
+Take notes on everything from the space’s colour palette to its overall vibe to help you pinpoint your wedding theme.
+Is it an industrial-chic loft wedding venue in Toronto?
 Perhaps you should stock up on trendy copper tablewares and ask your bartender to mix up moscow mules.
 Or maybe it’s a cozy mountain resort outside of Vancouver?
 Try and find some homey decor accessories to give it even more charm.

 Think about the season

 At this point, you’ve probably set your wedding date in stone, so you should have a few clues about the weather.
-Snowier seasons typically call for a jewel toned colour palette, dresses with a few extra layers (or the addition of a cute stole or shawl) and wintery blooms.
+Snowier seasons typically call for a jewel-toned colour scheme, dresses with a few extra layers (or the addition of a cute stole or shawl) and wintery blooms.
 If you’re headed for a summer wedding you can take advantage of pastel palettes, strapless gowns and a wider array of flowers.
-Of course, you can always fight the status quo and do your own thing, but thinking about the season may point you toward an interesting wedding style that you never considered.
+Of course, you can always fight the status quo and do your own thing, but thinking about the season may point you toward an interesting wedding theme that you never considered.

 Look at your personal style